Angels & Devils (Sarah Darling album)

 Angels & Devils is the second studio album by American country music artist Sarah Darling.
 It was released on February 15, 2011 by Black River Entertainment as the follow-up to Darling's 2009 debut album Every Monday Morning.

 The album is split into two discs.
 The songs on the first follow the production style of modern country music whilst the songs on the second are more traditional and acoustical, including a new 'stripped-back' recording of "Stop the Bleeding" from Darling's first album.
 Also featured on the record are covers of Elton John's "Sorry Seems to Be the Hardest Word" and U2's "With or Without You", the latter of which was released as a digital single on August 31, 2010.

-A music video for the lead single, "Something to Do With Your Hands", was released on February 14, 2011 and features TNA wrestler A.J.
+A music video for the lead single, "Something to Do With Your Hands", was released on February 14, 2011 and features professional wrestler A.J.
 Styles.
 After its premiere on CMT.com, the video became the second most viewed music video on the site.